seanclmn/hanoi/README.md

 This is the original wireframe.
 I initially wanted to create a timer, but instead I decided to have a move counter instead.
 I also initially wanted a scoreboard, but I thought that the UI would look to cluttered so I left it out of the final product.
 ![Alt text](wireframe.png?raw=true "Title")

+## Hurdles

+Implementing the functionality was initially difficult.
+I had to figure how to make draggable divs, and then think of ways to implement the rules of the game.
+I also had a lot of issues with the styling, particularly with overlaying divs in the way I wanted to.
+Eventually I figured everything out.